cpappas18/Health-Records-System/README.md

 # Electronic Health Records System

-Note: this project is not yet completed, in the testing phase

 An Electronic Health Records system implemented in Python to demonstrate object-oriented programming and software design patterns.

 # Design Patterns